Ellotron/war-rig/rules/README.md

 #### Deposit

 Normal and scrap resources are stored in Home Base on arrival.
 Four scrap can be swapped for one normal resource.
 A tech resource can be exchanged for a tech card once it is returned to your Home Base.
 To do this discard the token, take two cards from the tech deck, choose one placing it in your inventory and place the other at the bottom of the deck.
 Other resources are used in **Construction**.
-Captive squads are locked in cells and can be [Coerce](https://github.com/Ellotron/war-rig/tree/main/rules#5-coerce)d.
+A captive squad can be locked in the cells if they are free and can be [Coerce](https://github.com/Ellotron/war-rig/tree/main/rules#5-coerce)d on subsequent turns.
+The cells will hold one captive squad at a time.

 ### 3. Encamp/decamp